shef-er/dotfiles/docs/INSTALL.md

 Use the `initrd` option to load the microcode, before the initial ramdisk.
 If not compiled into the kernel, microcode must be loaded by the early loader.
 It can be passed to the loader as part of a [unified kernel image](https://wiki.archlinux.org/title/Unified_kernel_image), or as an initrd image.

-The latest microcode `cpu_manufacturer-ucode.img` must be available at boot time in your ESP.
-The ESP must be mounted as `/boot` in order to have the microcode updated every time [amd-ucode](https://archlinux.org/packages/?name=amd-ucode) or [intel-ucode](https://archlinux.org/packages/?name=intel-ucode) is updated.
+The latest microcode `*-ucode.img` must be available at boot time in your ESP.
+The ESP must be mounted as `/boot` in order to have the microcode updated every time microcode is updated.

 An example of loader files launching Arch from a volume [labeled](https://wiki.archlinux.org/title/Persistent_block_device_naming#by-label) `ARCH_OS` and loading AMD CPU microcode is provided below.